 Vandals may target buildings, personal property or both.
-According to the Urban Institute, vandals typically strike during the late evening hours when business property is unattended.
-Juvenile offenders may commit acts in the afternoon, after school has let out.
+According to the Urban Institute, vandals typically strike in the late evening when business property is unattended.
+Juvenile offenders may commit acts in the afternoon after school has let out.

 Effects of Vandalism

-You cannot prevent all acts of vandalism against your business.
-However, you can discourage vandals from striking your property by taking the steps outlined below.
+While you cannot prevent all acts of vandalism, you can discourage vandals from striking your property by taking the steps outlined below.
 Additional suggestions for thwarting vandals are available from the Urban Institute's website.

-- Keep your property tidy: Keep your property clean, orderly and free of trash.
-Premises that appear unkept are an invitation to vandals.
+- Keep property tidy.
+Keep your premises clean, tidy, and free of trash.
+Disorder attracts vandals.

-- Maintain good lighting: Make sure your property is well-lit at night.
-Check light bulbs regularly to ensure the lighting is maintained.
+- Maintain good lighting.
+Make sure your property is well-lit at night.
+Check light bulbs regularly.

-- Consider shrubbery or fencing: You can use fencing or shrubbery to discourage vandals from entering your property.
-Shrubs that have prickly or scratchy leaves can help keep intruders away.
-Examples are roses, holly and pyracantha (fire thorn).
+- Consider shrubbery or fencing.
+Fencing or shrubbery can discourage vandals from entering your property.
+Shrubs that have prickly or scratchy leaves like holly and pyracantha can help keep intruders away.

-- Consider break-resistant glass: Consider using break-resistant glass or security film on glass doors and windows.
-These products are stronger than regular glass and are difficult for vandals to penetrate.
+- Consider break-resistant glass.
+Glass that is break-resistant or coated with security film is stronger than regular glass and difficult for vandals to penetrate.

-Most all-risk forms don't define the term vandalism.
+Most all-risk policies don't define the term vandalism.
 This word is defined in many named perils forms.
-Under the ISO Basic and Broad forms cited above, vandalism means willful and malicious damage to, or destruction of, the described property.
+In the ISO named perils forms, vandalism means willful and malicious damage to, or destruction of, the described property.

 Two perils that may occur in conjunction with vandalism are riot and civil commotion.
 These perils are normally covered under both named perils and all-risk property forms.
 When people commit violent acts during a civil disturbance, they often target business-owned property.
 Property that has been vandalized by rioters may be subject to looting.
 Looting is normally covered in conjunction with riot and civil commotion.

 Vacant buildings are highly prone to vandalism.
 Consequently, many property policies contain a vacancy provision like the one found in the ISO property policy.
-This clause eliminates coverage for losses caused by vandalism (and several other perils) if the building has been vacant for more than 60 consecutive days.
+It eliminates coverage for losses caused by vandalism (and several other perils) if the building has been vacant for more than 60 consecutive days.

-If a building you own or rent will be vacant for more than 60 days, contact your insurer.
-Your insurance company may offer an endorsement called a vacancy permit that suspends the vacancy clause for a period of time.
-The endorsement may be available only if you verify that the building is adequately protected from vandals, freezing, and other perils.
+If a building you own or rent will be vacant for more than 60 days, ask your insurer for an endorsement called a Vacancy Permit.
+This endorsement suspends the vacancy clause for a period of time.
+It may be available only if you verify that the building is adequately protected from vandals, freezing, and other perils.